royalPanic/Arduino-Autonomous-Car/README.md

 Servo myservo2;
 ...
 ```
 Now we're ready to go.
 The `NewPing` library contains a command that will ping way more efficiently than `pingIn`, and will do so reliably.
-This command, `ping_in`, will virtually replace all instances of `pingIn` to make our code faster and more efficiently.
+This command, `ping_in`, will virtually replace all instances of `pingIn` to make our code run faster and more efficiently.

 Our new code will look like this:
 ```c++